Logo of the The Poor Swiss

 Opening a Neon account is very easy.
 You can download the app from the App Store (search Neon in any app store!).
 Then, you can go through the entire process step by step.

 At some point, you will need to authenticate yourself via video chat.
-This seamless process will allow you to open an account in about 10 minutes.
+This seamless process allows you to open an account in about 10 minutes.
 Neon will then send you the card by mail.

 If you need more information, you can read my guide on opening and using a Neon account.